 - Choose your own coach based on your personal preferences and goals

 - App works best if you have an Apple Watch; no Android version of the app yet

 - $150 per month membership cost

-There are a gazillion fitness apps out there.
+There are a gazillion fitness apps and online workout programs out there.
 From the most basic apps that spit out some exercise names and call it a day, to the most advanced and comprehensive apps that give you face-to-face time with a certified trainer, there are options for everyone.

 Future is a fan-favorite among the Garage Gym Reviews team, and it falls somewhere in the middle as far as accountability goes: You get matched with a trainer who writes your workouts based on your fitness level, goals, equipment, and other factors.
 You can message your trainer at any time, but there are no live face-to-face video sessions (other than the initial FaceTime call to discuss goals and strategy).